lance-gg/lance/docs/tutorials/MyFirstGame.md

 then proceeds with the writing of client code, server code, and game logic.

-## Setting up the environment
+## Setting up the Environment

-The creation of a new game starts by cloning boilerplate code.
+The creation of a new game starts by cloning boilerplate code:
-Clone the boilerplate code:

 ```shell
 git clone https://github.com/namel/incheongame.git